 What to Expect During Your Appointment

 Your scheduled visit to the Ophthalmology Service at the Cornell University Hospital for Animals begins when you pull up to the circular driveway in front of the large animal hospital.
 Please park your vehicle in the driveway, come into the reception area and check in at the front desk.
-After a small amount of paperwork, a technician or student will help you unload and walk your horse to its assigned stall.
+A technician or student will help you unload and walk your horse to its assigned stall.

 Often times, you may leave your vehicle and trailer right in the driveway but, if the lot is full, the receptionist will provide you with a parking pass and directions to nearby longer-term parking where overnight parking for trucks and trailers is also available.

 After your vehicle is parked, a technician and student will work together to conduct an examination of your horse and ask you questions about the horse's past medical, surgical, travel, vaccination and worming history and current health.
 In the course of this examination, several tests are usually performed, including measurements of tear function and eye pressure and staining the eye with one or more ocular surface stains.
 Sometimes, animals who do not cooperate during the exam need to be sedated.
 If this is the case, a resident or ophthalmologist will prescribe sedation.

 Next, the student will administer eye drops to dilate the pupil; just as in your own eyes these drops take 30 minutes or more to take effect.
 During that time, the student will leave to report their findings to a resident or faculty member, to analyze the results of the routine tests and to refine plans to further diagnose and treat your horse's eye condition.